 The woman for whom the measuring is being carried out stands nearby and reads the corresponding prayers here.

 The wicks are prepared in the following ceremony.
-On a Monday or Thursday of the period between the New Year (Rosh Hashanah) and the Day of Atonement (Yom Kippur) the women who have measured the cemetery go to the synagogue to ‘kneytlekh leygn’ - to lay the wicks.
-The measuring threads are there handed over to a poor woman who understands how to mold wax candles.
-Primarily two candles are molded, the size and thickness of which depend on the wealth of the customer.
+On a Monday or Thursday of the period between the New Year (Rosh Hashanah) and the Day of Atonement (Yom Kippur) the women who have measured the cemetery go to the synagogue for kneytlekh leygn - to lay the wicks.
+The measuring threads are there handed over to a poor woman [a kneytlekh-leygerin or likhtmakherin] who understands how to mold wax candles.
+Two candles are molded, the size and thickness of which depend on the wealth of the customer.
 One light is "far di gezinte" (for the healthy), it is made longer and thicker than the other one, which is designated “far di toyte" (for the dead).
 The likhtmakherin (candle-makeress) takes the threads and measures a piece of each of them according to a previously indicated length, while the customer gives the name of the person for whose soul the part in question is intended; the thread must not be cut, so that each wick consists of one continuous thread.
 [Translator's note: I spent ages trying to figure out how the above works practically, imagining crazy tall candles that you'd have to put up a chimney or stick out the window.
 I found the answer in an already translated text - Pauline Wengeroff's 'Memoirs of a Grandmother', which exists now in two different English translations.
 She explains that the thread is not cut, but each section once measured out for a specific living or dead person is folded or wound into the last, producing a thick, slow burning wick made from one long thread.
 The cemetery needs to be measured twice, to produce two threads : one to make the candle for the living and one for the dead.
 This explains why the women in the photo above have two, not one ball of thread.]

 When making the wick for the light of the living, the customer speaks to it: "Dos Kneytl is far mayn man, er zol gezunt zayn un gut gesheft dem kumendikn yohr makhn’ a.a.v ‘ – "This wick is for my husband, he shall be healthy and do good business in the coming year, etc.; this is for my son, he shall give me much joy, etc.; this is for my daughter, she shall marry well etc.; this is for my second son, etc.; This one for my father, my mother, etc." All living relatives of the woman and her husband are mentioned, and finally also the good friends of the family are mentioned, something suitable is wished for everyone, and a piece of thread is laid for each person.